-On the 28th of July 2017, MIBrand was fortunate enough to have a chat with Yang Berbahagia Dato’ CM Vignaesvaran Jeyandran, the Chief Executive of the Human Resources Development Fund (HRDF), an agency under the Ministry of Human Resource, Malaysia.
+On the 28th of July 2017, MIBrand was fortunate enough to have a chat about IR 4.0 with Yang Berbahagia Dato’ CM Vignaesvaran Jeyandran, the Chief Executive of the Human Resources Development Fund (HRDF), an agency under the Ministry of Human Resource, Malaysia.

 Recently, HRDF signed two memorandums of understanding with the Penang Skills Development Centre (PSDC) to promote and train employers in the implementation of Industry 4.0 and also to form several Centres of Excellence in Technology (CoETs) to carry out Industry 4.0 programs.